Exploring Modular Building HVAC Systems

 Programmable thermostats — Your building’s heating and cooling can be controlled through a basic thermostat.
 However, upgrading to a programmable thermostat will allow you to conserve energy by changing your HVAC setting based on prime occupancy hours.

 Maintenance — Monthly, seasonal, and annual maintenance can prolong the life and efficient operation of your HVAC system.
-An easy a first step is to upgrade to high-efficiency pleated filters.
+An easy first step is to upgrade to high-efficiency pleated filters.
 They use an electrostatic charge to grab the smallest particles of debris to keep air quality cleaner and system operations running more smoothly.

 Efficiency — Modular HVAC systems are available in both gas and electric operation.
-According to Tampa AC Repair Experts, it’s important to look at the benefits of both of these options.
 Gas HVAC systems are more efficient because they heat faster.
 Therefore the burners are instantly hot when they come on.
 This makes gas a better option in colder climates.
-Gas also tends to be a cheaper energy than electric energy.
+Gas also tends to be cheaper energy than electric energy.

 On the other hand, electric HVAC units are more affordable than gas and they often require less maintenance.
 Electric HVAC systems are a better choice in warmer climates where they are used less often, requiring less maintenance and maximizing affordability.